BaoBao0926/CPT304-assignment1/Assigment1.md

 * You can use the same constructor when creating different objects, improving code reusability.
 * New methods can be added to the builder class to meet the new needs of users, without modifying the constructor and affecting other objects.

+An **example of the builder pattern** is given in the study of Dhait [4].
+In a house customization software, a House object is created to record the user's requirements for a house.
+Instead of writing a specific constructor for each user, the software created a class called House Builder to create objects.
+The House Builder has a number of methods that allow you to add different numbers of Windows and different kinds of furniture to an object.
+By using builder pattern, the house customization software can create complex objects and can meet the different needs of different users

 **Case Study Analysis:**